Frequently Asked Questions

 What is a candidate’s username and password for UF e-Learning?

 All users must have an account in order to access the BACE content in UF e-Learning (UFEL).
-Biotility will email the BACE Administrators an invitation containing a unique UF Quick Registration (QuickReg) Enrollment Link to distribute to their candidates.
+Biotility will email the Site Administrator an invitation containing a unique Enrollment Link to distribute to their candidates.
 To create an account candidates are asked to:

-- Complete the registration with an external identity (Gmail, Facebook, or LinkedIn)
+• Complete the registration with an external identity (Google, LinkedIn, or Microsoft)

-How much time is allotted for each portion of the exam?
+How much time is allotted for the exam?

 General topics for the practical portion include Biotechnology Skills, Applied Mathematics, Laboratory Equipment, and Workplace Safety and Behavior.
 See the Practical Exam Categories and Subcategories for a detailed list.